jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

         ```
         - Fair warning: this will output quite a bit of data when the AFI is cleared

    2. Connect to xrd01 and clear the BGP-LS address family
         ```
         clear bgp link-state link-state * soft
         ```

-        One the Kafka console we expect to see 14 json objects representing BMP messages coming from our 2 route reflectors and describing our 7 different ISIS nodes.
+        On the Kafka console we expect to see 14 json objects representing BMP messages coming from our 2 route reflectors and describing our 7 different ISIS nodes.
 Example messages:

         ```json
         {